RickStrahl/BlogPosts/2019-09/Upgrading-my-AlbumViewer-Sample-to-.NET-Core-3.0/UpgradingMyAlbumviewerSampleToNetCore30.md

 Yet it fails.
 I couldn't find a workaround and [an issue on GitHub is pending for this](https://github.com/aspnet/EntityFrameworkCore/issues/18007).

-There were also changes in the way that child entities are handled in one to many relationships - whereas in previous versions you didn't have to explicitly have to  `Context.Add()` new or `Context.Update()` existing entities when you added them to a loaded parent object, you now **always** have to explicit add, update and remove entities.
-This is perhaps more consistent as there can be scenarios where your entity may not be loaded from the DB and so adding wouldn't do anything, but still this is a breaking change that is likely to affect a lot of people because it worked previously.
+There were also changes in the way that child entities are handled in one to many relationships - whereas in previous versions you didn't have to explicitly have to  `Context.Add()` new or `Context.Update()` existing entities when you added them to a loaded parent property collection, you now **always** have to explicit add, update and remove entities.
+This is perhaps more consistent as there can be scenarios where your entity may not have been loaded from the DB yet, and so adding wouldn't do anything, but still this is a breaking change that is likely to affect a lot of people because it worked previously.
 In my scenario I didn't have any places where this was an issue but in several other applications I did.
+This can be problematic because you won't see those breaks show up until runtime.

 ### Roll back to Entity Framework 2.2
-The first problem above though was a show stopper for me.
-I couldn't get past that issue, so I ended up rolling back to EF Core 2.2 which just worked  without the former error.
+The first problem above was a show stopper for me.
+I couldn't get past that issue, so I ended up rolling back to EF Core 2.2 which just worked properly returning the result set with its children as expected.

 The good news is that EF Core 2.2.6 works just fine in .NET Core 3.0 applications - I didn't see any side effects due to old dependencies and existing functionality worked just fine with the 2.2.6 libraries.
 For now and for me at least I can't justify dealing with the issues in EF Core 3.0.

-This is obvious not idea, but until EF Core 3.0 can iron out some of these issues using 2.2 is the only way I can move forward for the moment.
+This is obvious not ideal, but until EF Core 3.0 can iron out some of these issues using 2.2 is the only way I can move forward for the moment.

 ### EF Core Problems Continue
 It's disheartening to see where EF Core is headed.
 This and previous releases removed features, changed a number of core behaviors, and apparently has a number of show stopper issues that as far as I can tell don't have a workaround.
+While I'm sure these initial release issues will get addressed quickly in patch releases, I do wonder how a bug like the child entity loading ever made it into production - this has to be a very common scenario that just about every application uses.

-Database applications are at the core of the vast majority of applications that are built, and having a solid data stack is a vital component of any application stack.
+Database applications are at the core of the vast majority of applications that are built today, and having a solid data stack is a vital component of any application stack.
 EF Core seems barely able to fill that role.
 While there are better alternatives, they are not an easy sell with many customers due to the perception that EF comes from Microsoft and so that has to be the good enough solution.
 Only it shouldn't be the *good enough* data solution, it should be as kick ass as the rest of the .NET stack.
+It is not - it's been a real struggle to work with EF Core since the beginning and it's not really getting better as new versions are coming out.

-I realize that it's difficult to build a reliable, consistent and performant data access layer/platform and that it takes time to get that right.
-But at the same time the EF Core team has had a **lot of time** and 3 major versions (with several major sub-versions) to build out a mature and reliable platform.
+I realize that it's difficult to build a reliable, consistent and performant data access layer/platform, and that it takes time to get that right.
+But at the same time the EF Core team has had the benefit of the doubt for 3 major versions (with several major sub-versions) to build out a mature, stable and reliable platform.
 Instead EF Core still feels like a V1 product with all the inherent inconsistencies and behavior and API changes.
+It's one thing if you see this from a vendor or third party but quite another when it's the 'official data platform' for the entire .NET platform.

 ## Summary
 Overall the upgrade process for ASP.NET Core 3.0 was pretty painless.
 The bulk of it - sans the debugging of the EF Core data issue and the CORS config issue - took around 20 minutes.
 The data issue took a while to track down and then some additional time going back to EF Core 2.2 and re-testing.
+Plus time to report and follow up on it with Microsoft.
 But even so the process is relatively minor as there are just a few places that need to be updated.

 At the end of the day make sure you double check each of the Startup class configuration section for things like Authentication, CORS, Routing, Logging and see if the syntax or behavior has changed.